What Are The Best Lengths for Social Media Posts?

 Best Lengths for social posts can seem elusive.
 What’s right?
+Does it ever change?

 The fine folks at Buffer and, in particular, Kevan Lee, have done it again and have everything you always wanted to know about social post lengths but were afraid to ask.

 In my travels online, I have seen blog posts that were under 50 words long.
 I have seen blog posts that were a good 10,000 words long.
 Tweets, of course, are limited.
 But there have been plenty of Pinterest pins with just an image and nothing else.
 Or they’ve got enough verbiage behind them to seemingly rival War and Peace.
 So, what’s ideal?
 Is there any science behind it?

 How long should blog posts be?
 Buffer likes blog post titles to be six words long (oops, this blog post’s title is too long).
 Interestingly enough, the blog post where I got the inspiration for this blog post from also has a title that is too long.